-As dusk gathered I couldn’t help looking at Tom and wondering how he could do this to Gordon.
+As dusk gathered I couldn’t help looking at Tom and wondering how he could do this to a friend.
 Did he secretly hate him?
-Maybe he resented him for being his superior.
+Maybe he resented him for being his superior at work.
 Maybe this was a way to assert power over him, to diminish him.
 It was ugly sometimes what guys would do to other guys to get the upper hand.
-Guys needed so much.

 “We should go over there and say something to them,” suggested Gordon.

 We sat there in gloomy silence for awhile.
-Meanwhile, our neighbors kept up their boisterousness.
-Finally Tom announced that he was going to get security.
-Gordon said he was going with him, that he couldn’t spend another sleepless night with those guys making all that noise.
+Meanwhile, our neighbors kept it up.
+Finally Tom announced he was going to get security.
+Gordon said he would go with him, that he couldn’t spend another sleepless night with those guys making all that noise.

 By the time they got back it was full dark.
-Night in those parts is pitch black and Tom and Gordon had gone off quickly and forgotten the flashlight.
-On the way back, Tom had walked into a tree and Gordon was still laughing about it.
+Night in those parts is black, and Tom and Gordon had gone off quickly and forgotten the flashlight.
+On the way back, Tom had collided with a tree, and Gordon couldn’t stop laughing about it.
 Tom showed us the scrape on his forehead.
-“Gordon pushed me,” he said, and Gordon admitted he had stumbled into him.
-“You can’t see your hand in front of your face,” he said.
-“There are cliffs out there,” Jake reminded us.
+“Gordon shoved me,” he said, and Gordon admitted he had stumbled into him.
+“You can’t see your hand in front of your face out there.”

-Just then security rolled up in two jeeps and shown their headlights on our neighbors’ campsite.
-Their intrusion didn’t seem to faze the rowdies who had managed to stoke a considerable fire in the last twenty minutes and were standing in its rippling glow, ignoring them.
+Just then security rolled up in two jeeps and shone their headlights on our neighbors’ campsite.
+Their intrusion didn’t seem to faze the rowdies who had managed to stoke a considerable fire and were standing in its rippling glow, ignoring them.
 The security detail got out and confronted them.
 There were two of them, both Native-Americans.
 The girls had been right, the campground was on tribal land.
 A heated conversation ensued.
 Finally the security guards drove off under a barrage of insults.

-“They’re going to get the cops,” surmised Gordon.
-But Gordon was wrong.
+“They’re going to get the cops,” said Gordon.
+But he was wrong.

 Like a Swarm of Wasps

 The party roared on.
-Eventually we went into our tents and tried to get some sleep but that was impossible.
+Eventually we went into our tents and tried to get some sleep, but it was impossible.
 Even Kaydan couldn’t doze off.
-Finally we heard the zipper going up on Gordon’s tent and by the time we got to the flaps he was already on his way to the neighboring campsite, his softly rounded form silhouetted against the firelight, a form better suited for a country club or a cruise ship then a rustic site on an Indian reservation inhabited by belligerent yahoos.
+Finally we heard the zipper going up on Gordon’s tent.
+By the time we got to our flaps, he was already on his way over there.
 I looked at my watch.
 It was 3am.

 “This is not good,” I said to Kaydan.

 Then we heard Tom emerging from his tent.
 A moment later his lanky figure appeared against the firelight, going in pursuit of his employer.
-Reluctantly we pulled our jeans on and got up out of the tent just in time to see an altercation developing between Gordon and two of the larger belligerents.
+Reluctantly, we pulled on our jeans and stood up just in time to see an altercation developing between Gordon and two of our neighbors.

 Gordon had been shoved.
-He staggered back a few steps, seething, and charged, head down, into his aggressors.
+He staggered back a few steps, seething, and charged, head down, into them.
 Tom arrived just in time to add momentum.
 Together they plowed into the surprised rowdies, knocking them off their feet and sending them sprawling.
-This brought the remaining rowdies down on them like a swarm of wasps.
+This brought the remaining bystanders down on them like a swarm of wasps.

-Now there was no question; we had to act.
-We rushed over to the brawl and were about to wade in when the sound of arriving vehicles made us stop and look back.
+Now there was no question; we had to get involved.
+We rushed over and were about to wade in when the sound of arriving vehicles made us stop and look back.
 Cars and trucks fetched up helter skelter before the campfire, their wheels grinding to a halt in the dust, their headlights blinding us.
-Kaydan and I drifted back, receding into the darkness; the last thing we needed now was to be arrested for something we hadn’t started.
+Kaydan and I drifted back, receding into the darkness; the last thing we needed now was to be arrested for something we hadn’t wanted to be part of.

 But the newcomers weren’t cops.
 They were men of all shapes and sizes, dressed in flannel shirts and work boots.
-They were carrying chains and baseball bats and they went to work without hesitation, whipping the backs and shoulders of the rowdies, kicking them viciously in the ribs, beating them mercilessly with the bats, breaking bones, smashing teeth.
+They were carrying chains and baseball bats, and they went to work without hesitation, whipping the backs and shoulders of the rowdies, kicking them viciously in the ribs, breaking bones, smashing teeth in.

 Throwing Away the Chains

 It was over as quickly as it had begun.
 The attackers got back in their vehicles and drove off.
-There were no license plate numbers to be written down.
-All the vehicles were older models, many showing rust.
+There were no license plate numbers.
+All the vehicles were older models, showing rust.
 One had a driver side door of a different color.

 I shone the flashlight around the campsite.
 Bodies were strewn everywhere, some writhing in agony, some groaning, a few lying perfectly still.